 - A Pitch by Pitch Widget, that tracks speed, location, and pitch type

 MLB.TV costs $129.99 for the year to have access to every game for every team.
-The “all-teams plan” has a free trial and provides a monthly pricing option for $24.99 per month.
+The “all-teams plan” has a free trial and provides a monthly pricing option.
 You can also opt to watch Giants games through the MLB.TV single-team plan for $109.99 for the year.
 You can check out their subscription packages at MLB.TV.